acharzuo/FastDeer/README.md

 ### OTR file format

-oTranscribe has its own file format (.otr), which is just a JSON file with the following parameters:
+FastDeer has its own file format (.otr), which is just a JSON file with the following parameters:

 * **text**: The raw HTML of the transcript
 * **media**: If available, the name of the last media used